 Long used to strong growth and high margins, medtech companies are learning to adapt to a new normal.
 Since 2011, industry sales have grown at about 3% a year until more recently, when the growth rate reached the mid-single digits, and margins have been continuously under pressure.
 Health care providers, meanwhile, are looking for more bang from their medtech buck.
+Value-added services in medtech have a shorter history than their product-related brethren.

 Expanding the product-related services that medtech companies offer customers is one part of the solution.
 Medtech companies have also been experimenting with value-added services, striving to help their provider customers achieve better patient outcomes and operate more effectively while generating new revenue streams for themselves.
 Market leaders, in particular, have attempted to take advantage of the industry shift to solutions, their scale, and their close relationships with customers—along with their clinical knowledge, digital platforms, and the data captured by their devices—to adapt existing services and develop new ones.